 Medical cannabis may make some individuals feel better, but at the same time, it may also create problems, particularly for those who have mental health problems.
 Mental health issues triggered by medical marijuana use could cause other individuals to experience worsened moods or symptoms.

 With the increasing number of individuals consuming cannabis, it is paramount to understand the associated impacts on mental health.
-You can be safer if you use it wisely and consult with a doctor.
+You can be safer if you use it wisely and consult with a medical marijuana doctor.
 In case you or someone you know is considering using medical cannabis, a visit to a physician to discuss concerns and risks is highly recommended.